LSSTDESC/qp/docs/user_guide/troubleshooting.md

 ## Conversion

-- Converting from Gaussian mixed models to another parameterization using any method that requires sampling (i.e. "samples" method for histogram) is currently not functional, use the default method instead
+- Converting from Gaussian mixed models to another parameterization using any method that requires sampling (i.e. "samples" method for histogram) is currently not functional, use the default method instead.
-- Converting to Gaussian mixed models relies on sampling and fitting the input distribution and does not provide consistent outputs.
+- Converting to Gaussian mixed models relies on sampling and then fitting the sampled data, so it does not provide consistent outputs.
-- Converting to a quantile parameterization from norm or Gaussian mixed model parameterizations, your quantiles cannot include 0 or 1.
-Give values as close to 0 and 1 as possible to avoid infinite values
+- When converting to a quantile parameterization from most other parameterizations, your quantiles cannot include 0 or 1.
+Give values as close to 0 and 1 as possible to avoid infinite values.

 ## Parameterizations

 - Quantile

-  - PDF interpolation can go into negative values unnecessarily with "dual spline average" and "cdf spline average" constructors.
+  - PDF interpolations can have negative values with "dual spline average" and "cdf spline average" constructors, particularly near the edges of the distribution

 - Gaussian mixed models